Update 2022-06-16: I am no longer recommending the Amazon affiliate programs. Commissions are just too low to make all the hard work worth it.

 Scalability & Investment: What to Expect

-Now let’s talk money… Because it’s only what matters at the end!
+Now let’s talk money… Because it’s only what matters in the end!

 What I like about this plan, is that it requires a minimum time investment and a low initial investment.
 When a website is bought, it only requires 1 or 2 months of work… After it’s only growing the traffic of the site (link building only).

-So, to throw some numbers on the table… let say that I need 2 months to “upgrade” a site.
+So, to throw some numbers on the table… let’s say that I need 2 months to “upgrade” a site.
 Meanings that I can buy 6 new sites yearly.

-Now, let talk about one acquisition I just did (will do a case study on it soon) and simulate the required investments and potential profits for this project.
+Now, let’s talk about one acquisition I just did (will do a case study on it soon) and simulate the required investments and potential profits for this project.